f-heeger/bioinfomatics-python-scripts/README.md

 Write a random subset of the sequences of the given size.

 The `-n` option will switch to negative mode.
 Meaning the script will do exactly the oposite it normally does.

+The `-a` option is will make the script ignore @-signs at the begining of IDs in the ID list.
+The main use case for this is with two fastq files (A.fq and B.fq) and all your ID lines start with @M01271 (because M01271 is the serial number of your sequencer).
+If we want to keep in B only the sequences that are also in A, we can run the following:
+>grep "^@M01271" A.fq > id_list.txt
+>python filterFasta.py -i id_list.txt -a B.fq > B_and_A.fq

 Input data can be provided as a file (first argument) or be piped in.